-How to make a homemade face cream for oily and acne prone skin, with soothing aloe vera, calendula, licorice and Manuka essential oil.
+How to make a homemade face cream for oily and acne prone skin, with soothing aloe vera, calendula, licorice and the sweet, herbaceous Manuka essential oil.

 Back with another homemade face cream recipe today, and this time we’re creating a cream specifically for oily and acne prone skin with some pretty incredible active ingredients.